SharePoint/sp-dev-docs/docs/apis/syntex/syntex-model-rest-api.md

 ms.localizationpriority: high
 ---

-# SharePoint Syntex document understanding model REST API
+# Microsoft Syntex document understanding model REST API

 You can use the SharePoint REST interface to create a document understanding model, apply or remove the model to one or more libraries, and obtain or update information about the model.